qalle2/finmorph/README.md

 number omitted, print all supported combinations.
 ```

-Note: plurals (except for nominative) and instructive have not been implemented yet.
+Note: plurals (except for nominative and genitive) and instructive have not been implemented yet.

 Examples:
 ```